 - Storzer D., Sélo M., Latouche L., and Fabre J., The Age of Tenoumer Crater, Mauritania, Revisited.
 Lunar and Planetary Science XXXIV (2003).
 Accessed on December 26, 2012.

-In earlier times the nature here was less harsh, great cultures developed.
-People from those times have left countless cliff paintings and etchings, megaliths and abandoned towns.
+In earlier times nature here was less harsh, and great cultures developed.
+People from those times have left countless cliff paintings and etchings, megaliths, and abandoned towns.

-Nature of Mauritania also provides surprises – giant, smooth and very dark granite monoliths, rising hundreds of meters above the desert, and even wealth of life – millions of birds at the ocean and even unusual dwarf crocodiles in the desert plateau of Tagant.
+Nature of Mauritania also provides surprises – giant, smooth, and very dark granite monoliths that rise hundreds of meters above the desert, and even a wealth of life – millions of birds at the ocean, or unusual dwarf crocodiles in the desert plateau of Tagant.

 Africa is home to more than the Cradle of Humankind.
-It was the core of the ancient supercontinent Pangaea, and comprises some of the oldest and most extraordinary geology on planet Earth.
-This detailed and colourful book features 44 of the continent’s most spectacular and interesting ‘geosites’, from Table Mountain in the south to the eroded necks and plugs of the Hoggar region in Algeria.
+It was the core of the ancient supercontinent Pangaea and comprises some of the oldest and most extraordinary geology on planet Earth.
+This detailed and colorful book features 44 of the continent’s most spectacular and interesting ‘geosites’, from Table Mountain in the south to the eroded necks and plugs of the Hoggar region in Algeria.